Originally published on 18th September 2018 Last updated on 5th April 2024

 Heavy periods, also called ‘menorrhagia‘, is perhaps the most commonly reported, along with dysmenorrhea – particularly painful periods.
 Irregular or sporadic periods can also be a symptom of hypothyroidism and so can ‘Amenorrhea’, when periods stop altogether.
 More info here.

-Many people with hypothyroidism also develop a condition known as adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) alongside it.
+Many people with hypothyroidism also develop adrenal dysfunction (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) alongside it.
 This is due to your body activating its stress response and producing too much cortisol over a prolonged period of time.

-As a result, this cortisol can lead to difficulties getting off to sleep, staying asleep and even feeling the famoustired but wired‘.
-Adrenal fatigue is seen in as many as 90% of us with autoimmune hypothyroidism, so please check this out.
+As a result, this high cortisol can lead to difficulties getting to sleep, staying asleep and even feeling the famous ‘tired but wired‘.
+Adrenal issues may be seen in as many as 90% of us with autoimmune hypothyroidism, so it’s worth checking out.
 [4]

 Read more on it here.